Q: What's it like to work with a patient through what may be one of the scariest things they will ever go through?

-Experience in giving chemo and knowing beforehand what someone will "handle" is very important.
+Experience giving chemo and knowing beforehand what someone will "handle" is very important.
 Customizing doses for each patient's unique circumstances is an example of the experience needed.
-I assume the role of being the patient's main "doctor" throughout their chemotherapy so that they can rely on me.
+I assume the role of being the patient's main "doctor" throughout their chemotherapy so they can rely on me.
 Open communication is the best way to relate to the patient.

 Q: What is the tension like when the outcome is uncertain?

 Tension is always high when waiting for results, particularly for a scan or lab work.
-Tension decreases once results are revealed, regardless of the results because a new plan is set in motion.
+Tension often decreases once results are revealed, regardless of the results because a new plan is set in motion.